namixdorf/admin/README.md

   * Make use of the :inverse_of option in your ActiveRecord relationships.
 This prevents nested fields on an object from displaying in the form. http://guides.rubyonrails.org/association_basics.html#bi-directional-associations
   * For nested attributes functionality, be sure that both the parent model and the nested attributes model are managed resources (`cohesive_admin`)

+## WYSIWYG Editor and File Uploads
+We use the [Froala WYSIWYG Editor](https://www.froala.com/wysiwyg-editor) for rich text fields.
+Froala has built-in support for direct asset uploads to [Amazon S3](https://aws.amazon.com/s3/).
+This makes for a convenient way to allow users to upload images and files to one central location without having to model them in your application.
+These assets should be stored independent of any other assets - either in a specific subdirectory in S3 (see the `key_start` param), or in a completely separate bucket. **NOTE:** Because enabling S3 uploads via Froala requires specific CORS configuration on the bucket, carefully consider whether or not using a shared bucket is appropriate for your situation.

 ## Installation
 Add it to your Gemfile: